 Have you dreamed of making the perfect Chocolate Chip Cookie or Chocolate Souffle?
 How about building and designing a themed cake or petit fours?
-Bake s'mores tartes, pies, cupcakes, and a plethora of delicious desserts.
-Future culinary chefs will learn how to make French macarons, cream puffs, eclairs while developing piping skills for beautifully designed treats.
-In addition, we will explore the world of savory treats including artisanal breads.
+Bake fresh foccacia, chocolate white chocolate chunk, cupcakes, and a plethora of delicious desserts.
+Future culinary chefs will learn how to make pretzels, cream puffs, biscotti while developing multiple skills such as piping, proofing, decorating for beautifully designed treats.
+In addition, we will explore the world of savory treats including different types of artisanal breads.
 The science behind successful baked goods will be explored and implemented as well as specific baking techniques.
 This class is meant for students who have taken several culinary arts classes at WOHS and are considering pursuing a career in the culinary arts with a focus on baking and pastry.
 Students may earn two (2) college credits through Hudson Community College by successfully completing this course with a "C" or better.
 Tuition fees apply.
 This course is credited toward the 21st Century Life Career Technical Education credit requirement for graduation.